-Read more about the Mind Sports Olympiad 2019 Winners below.
+OUSC updated this post with the latest information regarding the Mind Sports Olympiad 2020.
+Read more about the Mind Sports Olympiad 2020 Winners below.

 What is the Mind Sports Olympiad?

 The event started as “the brainchild” of Tony Buzan, David Levy, and Raymond Keene, as the event manager Etan Ilfeld stated in his interview with OUSC.
-Ilfeld has been running the Mind Sports Olympiad since 2010 and this year marks his 10th anniversary.
+Ilfeld has been running the Mind Sports Olympiad since 2010.

 Pentamind World Championship Documentary

-This year’s event is showcasing a documentary called Pentamind.
-Directed by Hassan Amini, the documentary premiered on August 6th and had an additional screening at JW3 on August 20th.
+In 2019, the event showcased a documentary called Pentamind directed by Hassan Amini.
+The documentary premiered on August 6th, and had an additional screening at JW3 on August 20th.

-The story follows the lives of 5 past winners as they try to regain the Pentamind World Champion title.
-The documentary aims to present the event in all its glory, including the malicious world of competitive board gaming and its consequences.
+The story follows the lives of five past winners as they try to regain the Pentamind World Champion title.
+The documentary’s goal was to present the event in all its glory, including the cruel world of competitive board gaming and its consequences.

-Moreover, it draws a parallel with the contrasting party, the players that are doing it for love of the game and those who are seeking the glory of victory.
-After this month’s screening, it will go to several festivals and hopefully land global distribution next year.
+It draws a parallel between the players who are doing it for the love of the game, and those who seek the glory of victory.
+After the initial screening, the documentary moved on to several festivals, followed by a global distribution goal.

 What is the Pentamind?